kinoite/dncli/README.md

 dncli -u https://rustacean.net/assets/cuddlyferris.png
 ```

-It'll install in the speed of light!,
+It'll download in the speed of light!,
 or- somewhere close, just see for yourself, fellow user!-

 ## WHAT SYSTEM DOES THIS WORK ON??!??!?